-There is a very strong chance you will develop type II diabetes.
-Your pancreas will throw up it’s arms and surrender.
+There’s a terribly real chance you could develop diabetes or pre-diabetes at some point in your life.
+Despite this being an easy-to-prevent disease, your pancreas will throw up it’s arms and surrender.
 You’ll need medication.
 Your insurance will go up.
 You’ll also be at an increased risk of stroke, heart disease, blindness and kidney failure.
 Not to mention, you could lose a toe or two.

 According to the CDC, 9.3% of the US population already has type 2 diabetes.
 Another 37% of the adult population (this doesn’t include children) are pre-diabetic.
 Unless pre-diabetes is reversed, type 2 diabetes takes over within five years.
 Given that type 2 diabetes is on an aggressive upward swing and so many people are pre-diabetic, it’s reasonable to say that close to half the population, or one in two people, will be affected.

-- Cascadian Farms Organic Granola = about 4 teaspoons of sugar (per 3/4 cup)
+- Cascadian Farms Organic Granola = about 4 teaspoons of sugar (per 3/4 cup serving)

 - Maple and Brown Sugar Instant Oats = about 4 teaspoons of sugar (per container)